mijndert/aws-tf-reference/remote-state/README.md

 # remote-state

-This module is needed to, initially, create an S3 bucket and DynamoDB table for state management.
+This module is needed to, initially, create an S3 bucket for state management.

-The module will ask for the region you want to deploy this module to (default: eu-central-1) and the name of the S3 bucket, which needs to be unique as S3 is a global namespace.
+The module will ask for the name of the S3 bucket, which needs to be unique as S3 is a global namespace.
+The default region is eu-central-1, but you can change this by setting the `region` variable.